Introduction - Defending the Flexbone with the 4-3 Defense

 1) Playing too high and getting pushed off the LOS (line of scrimmage) and 2) not dealing properly with double team blocks.
 With emphasis on the speed rush needed to stop the spread offense, linemen are simply getting knocked off the ball.
 A defensive lineman CANNOT allow himself to be pushed out of his gap.
 This is an idea from a "bygone" day, however, the Flexbone thrives on pushing defensive linemen off the ball.
 A linemen must attack quickly, this is true; however, he must NOT give up his gap.

 A defensive coach must practice a Dlineman defeating a double team.
 The Flexbone will double team at the POA (point of attack).
 While there are many strategies and methods, a particular method must be adopted and worked.
-(Ed. note - Both DTs in the 4-3 will end up facing double teams vs. Inside Veer to their sidesurprisingly Georgia Tech ran this play a lot to the 3 technique side in 2009 and it was very effective.)
+(Ed. note - Both DTs in the 4-3 will end up facing double teams vs. Inside Veer to their side—surprisingly Georgia Tech ran this play a lot to the 3 technique side in 2009 and it was very effective.)

 Coaches and defensive linemen must remember that the 4-3 defense was developed in the mid 1980's to stop the Wishbone offense and was very successful at doing so.
 The Flexbone is a form of the Wishbone offense.
 However, the fundamentals that made this defense work when it was originally developed must be learned and adhered to at all levels.

-The concept of Block-Down Step-Down is a very important element in attacking Triple Option offenses, however many coaches do not spend the proper time on BDSD with their linemen.
-Plainly statedyou cannot run the 4-3 Over Defense properly without adhering to this concept.
+—you cannot run the 4-3 Over Defense properly without adhering to this concept.
 The defensive lineman MUST step flat down the line when his corresponding offensive lineman blocks inside toward the Center.
 That "inside" block is the "Block-Down" portion of the equation, and the corresponding action by the Defensive Lineman is to "Step-Down" inside and take away the Dive portion of the Triple Option.
-The 4-3 defensive lineman is not given a choice which player to attack vs. the Triple Option Offensehe simply obeys his rule.
+The 4-3 defensive lineman is not given a choice which player to attack vs. the Triple Option Offense

 Defensive linemen not following the Block-Down Step-Down rule make the entire 4-3 Over Defense untenable.
 This seemingly small mistake causes the 1-gap "Spill" philosophy to be nullified and the entire defense to collapse.
 It only takes one defensive lineman not doing his part for any Triple Option Offense to become successful.